 The PPHO report, marked as accurate as of 8pm last night, reported two new infections among Sandbox tourist arrivals.

-The report also marked two new deaths attributed to COVID-19, bringing the total number of deaths in Phuket attributed to COVID-19 since Apr 3 to 60.
-Of those, 40 occurred this month, with 20 deaths in the past seven days.
+The report also marked four new deaths attributed to COVID-19, bringing the total number of deaths in Phuket attributed to COVID-19 since Apr 3 to 53, with 33 of those deaths occurring this month alone.

 - Sept 15 - 244 new cases